kapblackimob/kokoro-kapweb/README.md

 > Despite its lightweight architecture, it delivers comparable quality to larger models while being significantly faster and more cost-efficient.
 With Apache-licensed weights, Kokoro can be deployed anywhere from production environments to personal projects.

+This is one of the top-ranked models in [TTS Arena](https://huggingface.co/spaces/TTS-AGI/TTS-Arena), just behind ElevenLabs.

 Special thanks to the model creators for making this technology accessible.

 ## 🚀 Usage